SparklePigBang/cunt-soul/README.md

 `Q`     | The player must play another card after playing a `Q`, but it must be able to be played on a `Q`.
 `K`     | Changes the direction of play i.e. clockwise to anti-clockwise or vice-versa.
 `A`     | High card, if a player plays on an ace they must pick up additional cards equal to the number of aces in the stack.
 `Joker` | Cancels the power of the previous card, and its derived value becomes the *base* value of the previous card.
 Can be played on absolutley any card (including a `3`). `Joker`s act retroactively, and as such may give rise to paradoxes (see below).
+Like the `6`, when the `Joker` is played as the first card in the discard pile, it gets the special derived value of `table`.

 \* Able to be placed on cards which have a greater derived value.